Poland Says Russian Missile Passed Through Its Airspace - UrduPoint

 In November 2022, a Ukrainian air defence missile fell in the Polish village of Przewodow near the border, killing two civilians.

-The explosion occurred at a grain storage site near a school about six kilometres from the border during another intensive Russian bombardment of Ukraine.
+The explosion occurred at a grain storage site near a school about six kilometres (four miles) from the border during another intensive Russian bombardment of Ukraine.

 There was initial doubt about whether the missile was Russian, raising concern that NATO could become directly involved in the war as member state Poland is covered by the alliance's collective defence agreement.